 Wintertime near-surface cooling over central Eurasia is well established in the observations, and it is concurrent with strong warming and sea-ice decline over the Barents-Kara Seas from the late 1990s to the early 2010s.
-Along with the sea-ice loss and Eurasian ecoling Cooling trends, there are weaker but detectable trends in atmospheric circulation indicating changes in the polar vortex, jet stream, and Rossby waves.
-That Eurasian ecoling Cooling occurs when Arctic warming is strong supports the idea of an Arctic-midlatitude link, but not necessarily a causal one.
+Along with the sea-ice loss and Eurasian Cooling trends, there are weaker but detectable trends in atmospheric circulation indicating changes in the polar vortex, jet stream, and Rossby waves.
+That Eurasian Cooling occurs when Arctic warming is strong supports the idea of an Arctic-midlatitude link, but not necessarily a causal one.
 In fact, analyses of the surface heat fluxes that communicate sea ice changes to the atmosphere show that the fluxes - and hence any potential linkages - are strongly modulated by internal variability (Sorokina et al., 2016; Blackport et al., 2019).
-Furthermore, the circulation trends and Eurasian ecoling itself strong Eurasian Cooling trend have not continued into the most recent decade, while sea ice loss and Arctic warming unequivocally have have (see Figure 1 in Blackport and Screen (2020) and Supplemental Figure S2, which is the same as Figure 2, but without masking out warming trends that are in line with hemispheric warming).
-In summary, the elear relationship between sea ice and Eurasian ecoling coincidence of strong decreasing trends in Eurasian winter temperatures along with sea ice cover from the late 1990s to the early 2010s has not continued through to the present, leading more recent studies to emphasize the role of internal variability in explaining the observational record.
+Furthermore, the circulation trends and strong Eurasian Cooling trend have not continued into the most recent decade, while sea ice loss and Arctic warming have (see Figure 1 in Blackport and Screen (2020) and Supplemental Figure S2, which is the same as Figure 2, but without masking out warming trends that are in line with hemispheric warming).
+In summary, the coincidence of strong decreasing trends in Eurasian winter temperatures along with sea ice cover from the late 1990s to the early 2010s has not continued through to the present, leading more recent studies to emphasize the role of internal variability in explaining the observational record.